JinsYin/awesome-datalake/README.md

 * [Kylo](https://github.com/Teradata/kylo) - Kylo is a data lake management software platform and framework for enabling scalable enterprise-class data lakes on big data technologies such as Teradata, Apache Spark and/or Hadoop.
 Kylo is licensed under Apache 2.0.
 Contributed by Teradata Inc
 * [Cuelake](https://github.com/cuebook/cuelake) - Use SQL to build ELT pipelines on a data lakehouse.

-## Unified Data Catalog
+## Data Catalog

 * [Apache Gravitino](https://github.com/apache/Gravitino) - Apache Gravitino is a high-performance, geo-distributed, and federated metadata lake.
 It manages the metadata directly in different sources, types, and regions.
 It also provides users with unified metadata access for data and AI assets.
 * [Metacat](https://github.com/Netflix/metacat) - Metacat is a unified metadata exploration API service.
 You can explore Hive, RDS, Teradata, Redshift, S3 and Cassandra.
+* [Polaris Catalog](https://github.com/polaris-catalog/polaris) - Polaris Catalog is an open source catalog for Apache Iceberg.
+Polaris Catalog implements Iceberg’s open REST API for multi-engine interoperability with Apache Doris, Apache Flink, Apache Spark, PyIceberg, StarRocks and Trino.
 * [Unity Catalog](https://github.com/unitycatalog/unitycatalog) - Open, Multi-modal Catalog for Data & AI.

 ## Security